definecoder/definecoder.github.io/STL/vector.md

 - **`clear()` function deletes all the elements of the vector and the vector becomes empty.
 And when we resize an empty vector, all indexes will contain 0 (or NULL) by default.**

 ***

+- The last 4 questions explains how we are going to insert new elements to our vector under different circumstances.
+Now we will see a list of some functions along with a short description.

+***